siued/ExtractCompare-Wildbook-database-conversion/src/db_conversion/README.md

 To use this software, you will need to export it to an Excel file.
 In the MS Access interface, click on 'Export  to Excel', then a window should open asking where to save it.
 The app can be buggy sometimes, so if nothing happens, try clicking on it again.
 If that doesn't get it to export, close MS Access and then reopen the database.
 Remember the Excel file location, as you will need it later.
 Also remember the location of the original database file, because you will need to enter the location of the 'newpic' folder where all the photos are stored.

+### IMPORTANT
+If you wish to keep the comments and sightings details stored in EC, you will need to follow the following steps:
+1. Open the EC database in MS Access
+2. Click 'View sightings/images'
+3. in the top left, click on 'view' and select 'datasheet view'
+4. Select all the rows in the table (Ctrl+A)
+5. Right-click on the selected rows and click 'copy' or press 'Ctrl+C'
+6. Open the exported database in Excel
+7. Create a new sheet (click on the plus sign at the bottom left of the screen next to 'SYSTEM_ToExcel')
+8. Paste the copied rows into the new sheet (Ctrl+V)
+9. Save the Excel file

 ## Setting up Docker and Wildbook
 1. Download Docker Desktop (https://www.docker.com/products/docker-desktop/).
 If the link doesn't lead anywhere, search for Docker  and download from there
 2. Open the docker desktop installer you downloaded and follow the instructions.
 If your computer supports hyper-v, you can use Docker with it.
 If not, you will have to install WSL2.